port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/port-crd.md

 kubectl apply -f port-entity.yaml
 ```

-4. **Create mapping configuration for the K8s exporter** - Create (or add to existing) the following `config.yaml` configuration for mapping this CRD using Port's k8s exporter:
+4. **Create a mapping configuration for the K8s exporter** - create (or add to an existing) the following `config.yaml` configuration to map this CRD using Port's k8s exporter:

    1. Create your `config.yaml`: